shadownrun/Renkin42SWT/README.md

 My biggest need right now is translated .lang files.
 However, any code improvements are greatly appreciated.
 This repository should be ready to clone to a Forge Gradle installation, but you're on your own as far as how to accomplish that.

 The lang files, though, can be done right here in GitHub.
-Just swtich to the 'unreleased' branch and navigate to src/main/resources/assets/renkin42swt/lang and create a new file. name it something like aa_AA.lang (aa_AA should be replaced with the appropriate name from Minecraft's assets folder).
-Copy the contents of en_US.lang into it and edit all the stuff on the right side of the '='.
-Then just commit it.
+Just fork this repository and switch to the "unreleased" branch.
+Then, navigate to "src/main/resources/assets/renkin42swt/lang".
+Here create a new file called something like aa_BB.lang.
+You can get the correct name from [here][lang-codes].
+Copy the contents of en_US.lang into this file, edit it, and commit.
+Then simply issue a Pull Request and I'll handle it from there.

 [mcf]: http://www.minecraftforum.net/topic/1847376-forge-renkin42s-stuff-worth-throwing-mod/
 [curse]: http://www.curse.com/mc-mods/minecraft/stuff-worth-throwing